simondiep/jquery-php-task-list/README.md

 - Action buttons inside each item (Start, Stop, Complete, Remove)
 - Click to expand long text items
 - Scalable UI with Bootstrap library

+Disclaimer: This application was one of my first jQuery/PHP web applications, developed in 2014, and may not be up to date on coding standards and best practices.